-Up to 72 hours after exposure to the AIDS virus a person can seek care and treatment to prevent the virus from setting up shop and taking over.
-Often used in cases such as accidental needle sticks and other exposures for medical professionals, the treatment is effective in most exposure situations.
+Post-exposure prophylaxis treatment within 72 hours after potential exposure to HIV can prevent infection.
+Often used in emergency situations, such as accidental needle sticks to medical professionals, sexual assault, and shared needles, treatment is effective in most exposure situations.
 The sooner the treatment is administered after exposure the more effective it is.
-The treatment is easily attainable at hospitals and HIV clinics.

 Protease enzymes, which are produced in the stomach, play an important role in our bodies, such as immune support, blood clotting, cell division, and protein recycling.
 Medications that block viral proteases are useful for treating HIV.
 Protease inhibitors, or PIs, bind to proteases the HIV virus uses to replicate itself.
 This reduces the viral load and slows HIV progression.
 Side effects can include insulin resistance, liver problems, and a notable change in how food tastes.

 HIV attempts to take over healthy cells by copying itself with an enzyme called reverse transcriptase.
 NRTIs block this enzyme from helping the virus replicate and create new copies of itself.
 The inhibitors are often taken in combination with other drug therapies to maximize treatment and are adjusted as the disease progresses.
 Side effects can include a severe rash, fatty liver, and decreased bone density.